What is Personal Services Income (PSI) in Australia? The Complete Guide

 • Work-related training

-• Certain travel and equipment (if directly linked to income)
+• Certain travel and equipment if directly linked to earning income

 • Administrative costs

-• Rent, mortgage or occupancy for a home office (if PSI applies)
+• Rent, mortgage, or occupancy costs for a home office if PSI rules apply

-• Costs of a spouse or family working for you (unless they are genuinely involved)
+• Costs of a spouse or family member working for you, unless they are genuinely involved in the business

-• Super contributions for associates unless they're bona fide employees
+• Super contributions for associates unless they are bona fide employees

-Understanding these differences is critical in correctly managing your business finances.
+Understanding these differences is critical in correctly managing your business finances and ensuring your bookkeeping accurately separates deductible and non-deductible expenses.

 If you pass one of the four PSI tests, you qualify as a Personal Services Business (PSB).
 This means:

-• You’re running a business, not just selling your labour
+• You are running a business, not just selling your labour

 • You can access full deductions like a normal business

-• Income isn’t forced back onto your personal return
+• Income is not forced back onto your personal return

 • You may structure through a company or trust more flexibly

-Even if PSI applies, you might be eligible for PSB determination, which allows exemptions if your income is unusual for a particular year.
+Even if PSI applies, you might be eligible for a PSB determination, which allows exemptions if your income circumstances are unusual for a particular year.

 Reporting PSI on Your Tax Return